orbeon/orbeon-forms-doc/form-builder/actions-syntax.md

     value="false"/>
 ```

 If `response-must-await` is set to `false`, a response to the client doesn't wait for the completion of asynchronous actions.
-Instead, the response is sent immediately, and the action continues to run in the background.
-The client polls the server at regular intervals to check for the completion of such actions.
-This is useful when the action is long-running, and you don't want to keep the client waiting for its completion.
+Instead, the response is sent immediately, and the pending action's service calls continue to wait in the background.
+The client polls the server at regular intervals to check for the completion of such pending services, and then resumes the processing of the actions.
+This is useful when an action calls long-running services, and you don't want to keep the client waiting for its completion.

 In the future, asynchronous actions will likely be enabled by default.